 King was much criticized in his lifetime, but in 1986, his birthday began to be celebrated as a national holiday—the first such honor given to a black American.

 He came from a long line of Baptist preachers.
-His father, Martin Luther King Sr. was pastor at Ebenezer Baptist Church in Atlanta, and Martin Jr. was for a time copastor with him.
+His father, Martin Luther King Sr., was pastor at Ebenezer Baptist Church in Atlanta, and Martin Jr. was for a time copastor with him.

 King and his wife, Coretta Scott, both came from the middle-class Atlanta black community.
 He experienced sharper discrimination when he went north to study theology.
 King earned his doctorate from Boston University with a dissertation on the doctrine of God and also studied the nonviolent teachings of Gandhi.
 Later, he and his wife visited India to learn more about Gandhian techniques.